VolVeRFM/SilentMiner-VolVeR/README.md

 The builder itself can cause a lot of errors, since it has a beta-test version.

 Please download all the dependencies and resources you need to work with the builder yourself

+Builder has a dependency on KeyAuth.cs.
+Please create a key and copy the secret key: [keyauth](https://keyauth.cc/app/).Paste received data into FormLogin.cs

 Always check your target 4.8 environment.